pmjones/adr/README.md

 #### _Model_ vs _Domain_

-I can think of no significant differences here, other than that the _Response_ does not interact with the _Domain_ in meaningful ways.
-The _Response_ might use _Domain_ objects like entities and collections, but only for presentation purposes; it does not modify the _Domain_ or feed information back to the _Domain_ as described under MVC.
+I can think of no significant differences here, other than that the _Responder_ does not interact with the _Domain_ in meaningful ways.
+The _Responder_ might use _Domain_ objects like entities and collections, but only for presentation purposes; it does not modify the _Domain_ or feed information back to the _Domain_ as described under MVC.

 #### _Controller_ vs _Action_